Course - The Politics of Climate Change - POL2024

 Course content

-This course examines climate change as a problem of practical politics at the international, national, and local levels.
-The course will focus on the major theoretical approaches to understanding why responding to such a serious problem (in terms of mitigation or adaption) is proving so difficult.
-Selected case studies will be utilized to examine possible solutions and the challenges that these propose.
+This course examines climate change as a political problem at the international, national, and local levels.
+The course focuses on the major theoretical explanations for why responding to such a serious problem (both in terms of mitigation and adaptation) is proving so difficult.
+The course also examines some of the suggested solutions and the challenges that these entail.

 Learning outcome